Luminous flame: Luminosity

 In the simplest case, the yellow flame is luminous due to small soot particles in the flame which are heated to incandescence.
 Producing a deliberately luminous flame requires either a shortage of combustion air (as in a Bunsen burner) or a local excess of fuel (as for a kerosene torch).
 Because of this dependency upon relatively inefficient combustion, luminosity is associated with diffusion flames and is lessened with premixed flames.

 The flame is yellow because of its temperature.
 To produce enough soot to be luminous, the flame is operated at a lower temperature than its efficient heating flame (see Bunsen burner).
 The colour of simple incandescence is due to black-body radiation.
 By Planck's law, as the temperature decreases, the peak of the black-body radiation curve moves to longer wavelengths, i.e. from the blue to the yellow.
 However, the blue light from a gas burner's premixed flame is primarily a product of molecular emission (Swan bands) rather than black-body radiation.

 Other factors, particularly the fuel chemistry and its propensity for forming soot, have an influence on luminosity.

 Bunsen burner

 One of the most familiar instances of a luminous flame is produced by a Bunsen burner.
 This burner has a controllable air supply and a constant gas jet: when the air supply is reduced, a highly luminous, and thus visible, orange 'safety flame' is produced.
 For heating work, the air inlet is opened and the burner produces a much hotter blue flame.

 Combustion efficiency

 Efficient combustion relies on the complete combustion of the fuel.
-Production of soot represents a waste of fuel (the soot could have been burned further) and may also be a problem for its build-up around jets and burners.
+Production of soot and/or carbon monoxide represents a waste of fuel (further burning was possible) the potential problem of soot build-up in burners.
 Heating burners are thus usually designed to produce a non-luminous flame.